Keyboard shortcuts

 }

-MiddlewareChain composes multiple middlewares and executes them in registration order for before_* hooks, and in reverse order for after_* hooks.
+InterceptorChain composes multiple interceptors and executes them in registration order for before_model, and in reverse order for after_model.
+The wrap_model_call and wrap_tool_call hooks use onion-style nesting.

 Arc::new(ModelCallLimitMiddleware::new(10)),